-HDMI ARC (Audio Return Channel) is a clever protocol that sits within the HDMI standard and, in theory, it can help simplify a complicated AV set-up and reduce the number of cables you need.
+HDMI ARC (that's Audio Return Channel) is a clever protocol that sits within the HDMI standard and it can help simplify a complicated AV setup and significantly reduce the number of cables you need.

 But what's the point of it?
-Why should you be concerned about eARC?
+And where does the more recent eARC fit into this picture?
 Read on for all the info you need (and more)...

 What is HDMI?